cristiandiiorio/cristiandiiorio.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am a bachelor Computer Engineering student at La Sapienza in Rome, Italy.
+Hi, I am an undergraduate Computer Engineering student at La Sapienza in Rome, Italy.
+I am deeply interested in computer security, containers and DevOps.

+This semester I'm studying Computer Security, Electronics, Complements of Operating Systems, Web Development and Software Architectures.

+In my free time I enjoy playing padel and watching football.